-Now in its second year, Community and Philanthropy Partnerships Week will be held between 5 to 11 December 2016.
-The theme of this year's celebration is the power of partnerships.
+Now in its third year, Community and Philanthropy Partnerships Week will be held between 20-26 November 2017.
+The theme of this year's celebration is building stronger communities together.

 Community and Philanthropy Partnerships Week (CPPW) is an initiative supported through the Prime Minister’s Community Business Partnership and managed by Philanthropy Australia in partnership with the Foundation for Rural and Regional Renewal.

 It’s up to each community to decide how best to recognise and celebrate these achievements, but some ideas may include:

 - Creating a publication to record what you've achieved in partnership with philanthropy, and launching it during CPPW

 - Hosting a tour for partners, local media and other key stakeholders of some of the projects you’ve completed together with the support of philanthropic partners

 - Undertaking research into the impact of your group’s work in your local community, and launching it during CPPW

 - Holding a forum about how you developed and sustain your philanthropic partnerships, to share lessons with others and demonstrate the value of philanthropy to potential new partners